pgmmpk/qb_test/README.md

 and does the following:

 1. Runs left motor _forward_ for about 5 seconds and then stops
-2. Rund left motor _in reverse_ for about 5 seconds and then stops
+2. Runs left motor _in reverse_ for about 5 seconds and then stops
 3. Runs right motor _forward_ for about 5 seconds and then stops
 4. Runs right motor _in reverse_ for about 5 seconds and stops

-Run it like this:
+Start it like this:

     python qb_test_motor.py